 What is Anemia in Goats?

 Anemia is a condition which there is a shortage of red blood cells or haemoglobin within the body.
 Or anemia is a condition in which there is a deficiency of healthy red blood cells to carry oxygen to the tissue of the body.
+This article is about goats.
+Humans, particularly infants, can get anemia if they consume a diet of goat’s milk.
+Read about that condition here.

 What Causes Anemia in Goats?